$7,495 | Completing Grades 9–12

 $7,495

-This is the plan—but plans can shift.
+This is the plan, but plans can shift.
 Weather, group energy, and new opportunities sometimes lead us to make changes.
 No two trips are exactly the same, and that’s part of what makes the experience so memorable.

 Days 1–2: Depart San Francisco & Arrive in Bangkok

-Days 3–4: Orientation & Exploring Bangkok
+Days 3–5: Orientation & Exploring Bangkok

 We dive into the culture and history of Bangkok.
 Highlights include the Grand Palace, Emerald Buddha, Wat Po, and Wat Arun, plus a boat tour through the city’s canals.
 It’s a mix of history, connection, and curiosity as we settle into the rhythm of life in Thailand.

-Days 5–8: Teach English in Local Schools
+Days 6–10: Teach English in Local Schools

-We spend four days teaching English to elementary-age students.
+We spend five days teaching English to elementary-age students.
 Lesson planning, games, and outdoor activities are all part of it.
 Along the way, we share stories, build friendships, and learn from the students just as much as they learn from us.

-Days 9–11: Koh Samet Island Adventure
+Days 11–13: Koh Samet Island Adventure

 We take a boat to Koh Samet, a quiet island known for white sand beaches and warm blue water.
 Snorkeling, swimming, and exploring the bays offer a break from the city and a chance to unwind and connect.

-Days 12–13: Chiang Mai & Night Markets
+Day 14: Chiang Mai & Night Markets

 After returning to Bangkok, we fly north to Chiang Mai.
 We explore the city and check out the famous night market, full of handmade crafts, local snacks, and vibrant energy.

-Days 14–19: Elephant Conservation Work
+Days 15–17: Elephant Conservation Work

-Spend six days learning from local caretakers at an elephant conservation center.
+Spend three days learning from local caretakers at an elephant conservation center.
 We help with feeding, bathing, cleaning, and giving the elephants daily exercise.
 Each evening, we return to Chiang Mai.
 This is hands-on work, full of heart, purpose, and connection with these incredible animals.

-Day 20: Culture & Celebration
+Day 18: Culture & Celebration

-We spend the day engaging with local culture—meeting Buddhist monks for a conversation on mindfulness and faith, then trying our hand at traditional Thai cooking.
+We spend the day engaging with local culture, meeting Buddhist monks for a conversation on mindfulness and faith, then trying our hand at traditional Thai cooking.
 That night, we celebrate with our final banquet and reflect on the experience we’ve shared.

-After one last transfer to Bangkok, we say goodbye and fly home—tired, proud, and full of stories.
+After one last transfer to Bangkok, we say goodbye and fly home - tired, proud, and full of stories!

 Shared Responsibilities – Everyone helps with tidying rooms and keeping group spaces organized.

 All meals are provided by trusted local partners.
+This is a combination of meals at our accommodation, and other restaurants and cafes.

 Cook Crew – At some locations, teens may help prep or serve meals.